 Although most of these practices are relevant to any software development effort, some are not.
 For example, if developing a particular piece of software does not involve using a compiler, there would be no need to follow a practice on configuring the compiler to improve executable security.
 Some practices are foundational, while others are more advanced and depend on certain foundational practices already being in place.
 Also, practices are not all equally important for all cases.

-should be considered when deciding which practices to use and how much time and resources to devote to each practice.
-The practices, tasks, and implementation examples are not prioritized. frequency for performing practices is not specified because the frequency appropriate for any particular situation depends on risk and other factors defined by the organization.The responsibility for implementing the practices is distributed among different organizations based on the delivery of the software and services (e.g., on premises, infrastructure as a service, software as a service, platform as a service, container as a service, serverless).
-It follows a shared responsibility model involving the platform/service providers and the tenant who is consuming those platforms/services.
+Factors such as risk, cost, feasibility, and applicability should be considered when deciding which practices to use and how much time and resources to devote to each practice.
+Automatability is also an important factor to consider, especially for implementing practices at scale.
+The practices, tasks, and implementation examples represent a starting point to consider; they are meant to be changed and customized, and they are not prioritized.
+Any stated frequency for performing practices is notional.
+The intention of the SSDF is not to create a checklist to follow, but to provide a basis for planning and implementing a risk-based approach to adopting secure software development practices.

+The responsibility for implementing the practices may be distributed among different organizations based on the delivery of the software and services (e.g., infrastructure as a service, software as a service, platform as a service, container as a service, serverless).
+In these situations, it likely follows a shared responsibility model involving the platform/service providers and the tenant organization that is consuming those platforms/services.
+The tenant organization should establish an agreement with the providers that specifies which party is responsible for each practice and task and how each provider will attest to their conformance with the agreement.

 The Secure Software Development Framework